 Are the submitting entities to the NJBPU SAA window now required to submit solutions to address solicitations 2 through 6 transmission needs instead of 3 through 6?

+Yes.

+Do the redaction requirements for the PJM proposal submittal template detailed in PJM Manual 14F also apply to the BPU supplemental document and other attachments to submitted proposals?

+Proposers should follow redaction guidelines in M14F, Section 6.2 for proposals submitted in this window.

-Yes.Project Evaluation
+Project Evaluation

 What evaluation criteria will PJM use?